Gealber/challenge/README.md

 # Cuban Engineer challenge.
 Fizzbuzz
  This is a simple fizzbuzz implementation with python, but with a little of customization.
 Instead of doing the simple and straightforward fizzbuzz algorithm, I implemented a very simple API using flask.
-So to be able to run and test the project you will need a set of requirements.
+To be able to run and test the project, you will need a set of requirements.

-# About the test

-The algorithm itself is not a big deal, very simple indeed, but I do enjoy it for this reasons:
-* Forced me to think out of the box, not for the algorithm, but instead on how to present a very simple task, like this one, in an atractive way.
-Or at least in a way that show me as a good candidate for the job.
-* Helped me to refresh my knowlegde on Flask, given that I've been working lately with Go(at work) and C(Just personal stuffs).
-* Give me the time to make the tests and check that everything is working properly or at least as I intended.

 # Requirements
 * flask